ZAHON/rilix-ui/core/src/components/dialog/README.md

 | <kbd>Tab</kbd>         | Moves focus to the next focusable element inside the `Dialog.Content`.                        |
 | <kbd>Shift + Tab</kbd> | Moves focus to the previous focusable element inside the `Dialog.Content`.                    |
 | <kbd>Esc</kbd>         | Closes the dialog and moves focus to `Dialog.Trigger`.                                        |

+## Caveats

+This section highlights important technical details and specific implementation choices related to the `Dialog` component that might not be immediately obvious.
+Understanding these nuances can help you use the component more effectively, especially when it comes to customization and advanced use cases.

+### Rationale for the `<dialog>` element

+The `Dialog.Content` component is based on the native `<dialog>` element to provide a robust solution for creating modal dialogs.
+This choice was made because Qwik does not support the Portal API, which is common in other frameworks.
+Instead of relying on a dedicated API, the `<dialog>` element leverages the native top layer behavior in browsers.

+This approach ensures that the dialog is automatically rendered on top of the rest of the page content, simplifying issues related to z-index and stacking contexts.
+By building on native browser specifications, this component reduces the amount of JavaScript that needs to be pre-fetched, which can lead to better performance.
+You can check the current compatibility for the `<dialog>` element on [Can I Use: dialog element](https://caniuse.com/mdn-html_elements_dialog).

+### Rationale for the `Dialog.Overlay` component

+The `Dialog.Overlay` component is a crucial part of the dialog's structure, primarily used for styling and animating the backdrop.
+It offers greater control than the native `::backdrop` CSS pseudo-element, which is available through the `Dialog.Content` component (as it's based on the native `<dialog>` element).
+The reason for this approach is that native `::backdrop` currently has limited animation support in some browsers, like Firefox.

+This implementation leverages the Popover API to create the overlay.
+This decision was made because modern browser support for the native Popover API is already quite extensive.
+You can check the current compatibility on [Can I use: Popover API](https://caniuse.com/mdn-api_htmlelement_popover).